siobhanschenk/siobhanschenk.github.io/index.md

 <body>

 <h1>About me</h1>
-For more details about the topics below, see the dedictated section pages.

 <h2>Data Science and Open Data Access</h2>
 <p>A lot of research time and money is spent collecting data.
 However these data are often lost, not useable due to poor reccord keeping/being behind a paywall, or the analysis cannot be replicated.
 I am determined to change this though my own work and hope to help others do the same.</p>